To-Fujita/Voice_Converter_with_Koeiromap/README.md

 ## 4. Details
 I have confirmed this program on the Microsoft Edge and Google Chrome on Windows 10/11 or Android.

+### Usage
+(1) Please click "index/html" at the "3.
+Demo" above.
+(2) If you input the text data by the keyboard, please input to the text box by Japanese.
+After input the "return key", the input text data will be read with the specified voice.
+(3) If you want to convert your voice to specified voice, please click the "音声入力OFF" above.
+Then, the display will be changed to the "音声入力ON".
+Afer that, please speak any japanese word, then, the specified voice will be outputted.
+(4) If you change the specified voice, please click the "音声変更", then set the "Voice-x", the "Voice-y" or the "音声スタイル".

 ## 5. History
 2023/05/01: Upload the first version.